70% of human trafficking victims are women and girls

 More so, conflict can help drive human trafficking as people escaping from war and persecution are particularly vulnerable.

 For example, the number of Syrian victims rapidly increased following the start of the conflict in 2011.
-Traffickers leverage their desperation to deceive them into exploitation.
+Traffickers leverage their desperation to deceive them IGNORE INTO exploitation.

 Additionally, the presence of large number of troops creates demand for labor and sexual services.
 This is the case of Nadia Murad, UNODC Goodwill Ambassador for the Dignity of Survivors of Human Trafficking, who was enslaved by the so called Islamic State along with thousands of Yazidi women.